proveskit/Documentation/docs/assembly_guide/ch_8_integration.md

   - **4. Face Ports:** 5-position to 5-position Pico-Lock connector cable.
     - *Face 4* is reserved for the bottom or -Z solar face while Faces 0 to 3 are to be used for the side solar faces of the satellite.
   - **5. Main Board (Top Cap) Port:** 12-position to 12-position Pico-Lock connector cable.

+!!! note
-    > **Note:** If a 915 MHz RF module is used instead of a 437.4 MHz, then a wire in the cable needs to be removed.
+    If a 915 MHz RF module is used instead of a 437.4 MHz, then a wire in the cable needs to be removed.
 This can be seen in Figure 8.14 below.
   - **6. Burn Wire Port:** 2-position to 2-position Pico-Lock connector cable.
   - **7. Battery Heater Port:** The battery heater terminates to a 2-position Pico-Lock connector cable.